SAP-archive/cloud-sample-spaceflight/spaceModel.md

 #### Content

-The data is stored in the file [`spaceflightcompanies.csv`](./db/src/csv/spaceflightcompanies.csv), which currently list 7 companies capable of launching vehicles into Lunar orbit or beyond.
+The runtime data is stored in the file [`spaceflightcompanies.csv`](./db/src/csv/spaceflightcompanies.csv).
+There are currently only 7 companies worldwide capable of launching vehicles into Lunar orbit or beyond.